Kathjana/FitnessOnlineShop_BeFIT/README.md

 This is the repository for a web application designed to provide an easy and user-friendly shopping experience for a successful fitness journey.
 The application is a student project, developed for the module *Internet Technology FS24* by Katja, Sedat, Cem & Susmy.

 The website provides various fitness clothes, equipment and nutritions.
-The products can be filtered by various attributes, added to a shopping cart and the payment process supports different currencies, such as EUR, USD, CHF,...
+The products can be filtered by various attributes and added to a shopping cart.

 The web shop contains the following pages:
 1. Home
-2. Clothing
+2. Login
-3. Nutritions
+3. Register
-4. Equipment
-5. Login/SignUp
-7. About Us
+4. About Us
-8. Contact

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)